acoop1117/Nemotron/docs/train/data-prep.md

 partition = "batch"
 ```

-See [nemo-run.md](./nemo-run.md) for complete configuration options.
+See [Execution through NeMo-Run](./nemo-run.md) for complete configuration options.

 ## Choosing an API